 The Codicil then must be signed by you and witnessed in accordance with the laws of your state.

 The Children’s Village Legacy Society is open to anyone who makes a planned gift or includes Children’s Village in their will.
-Members will have a permanent listing in what will become our annual report of donors to be published each September.
-They will also be invited to an annual event honoring Legacy Society members, and have their name engraved in a Donor Wall to be erected in Wetmore Hall.
+Members have a permanent listing in our annual report of donors published each September.
+They are also invited to an annual event honoring Legacy Society members, and have their name engraved on a Donor Wall in Wetmore Hall.

 If you have already made estate plans involving The Children’s Village, please let us know so that we can send you information on the Legacy Society.
-If you are interested in learning more about how you can create a legacy gift in your will or through our new charitable gift annuity program, contact Linda Stutz at Lstutz@childrensvillage.org 914-693-0600 ext 1413.
+If you are interested in learning more about how you can create a legacy gift in your will or through our new charitable gift annuity program, contact Linda Stutz at 914-693-0600 x 1413 or Lstutz@childrensvillage.org.